Peras al olmo/(Trying to get blood out of a stone)

 I feel contentment while looking at this small painting.
 It has been hanging in my home for some years and recently decided to make it available for purchase.

-- buy it through Artfinder following this link
+Email me to get it for 600 euros (shipping included) or buy it through Artfinder following this link